 “All of a sudden on Monday afternoon, it felt like it was 2 a.m. and I should be in bed.
 This is not the same as being tired.
 It’s more like being sick with the flu.
 I can remember the ‘good’ feeling of tired after working hard.
 This is not it – this is being sick.
 It can come at any time of day or night.”

 Pacing is an important skill for all heart patients to learn and practice.
 For example, I have learned (through some often embarrassing episodes of trial and error) that my days must now be viewed as “one-outing” days, or “two-outing” days, or (rarely!) “three-outing” days.
-An outing can be almost anything: a doctor’s appointment, walking with friends, public speaking, babysitting my granddaughter (the adorable Everly Rose), shopping, or simply attending a function that requires small talk.
+An outing can be almost anything: a doctor’s appointment, walking with friends, public speaking, babysitting my granddaughter, the adorable Everly Rose (UPDATE: or my grandson – the equally adorable Zachary), or shopping, or simply attending a function that requires small talk.

 You may be familiar with Christine Miserandino’s blog “But You Don’t Look Sick” and her famous “Spoon Theory“ essay.
 It’s all about the need for those living with chronic illness to carefully plan out each day to make sure that we don’t run out of precious “spoons” before the end of it.